Developer: Capcom Publisher: Capcom Release: 09/09/99 Genre: Fighting

 Capcom were the undisputed master of the 2d fighting game.
 But with 3d they were years behind their contemporaries at Sega and Namco.
 There stabs at the genre were at times interesting, like Rival Schools.
 But the rest were mostly dreadful like Star Gladiator.
 I guess making a game with the idea being “it’s like Street Fighter but..” didn’t appeal to most players.
 It was when they threw out nearly all the rules that they had established that they finally made a splash.
 Power Stone was one of the jewels of the Dreamcast’s large launch lineup and a solid game all around.

 Power Stone was an interesting title at its release.
 The arcade version came and went with little fanfare.
 But the Dreamcast port is where everyone took notice.
 Unlike the majority of Capcom’s own fighting games Power Stone ignores all the standard rules of the genre and is an all-out brawl.
 It is sort of like Super Smash Bros but in full 3d.
-A brawler like this was rare in the arcade; Midway’s Bio Freaks tried the same thing but, uh, the less said about that game the better.
+A brawler like this was rare in the arcade; Midway’s Bio Freaks would attempt the same thing but, uh, the less said about that game the better.
 Capcom were able to realize the concept better, creating an original 3d fighter that only suffers from a lack of content.

 The first thing you need to do is throw out all of your knowledge of fighting games.
 Aside from life bars, and the three round structure Power Stone has little in common with others in the genre.
 Every bout takes place in a closed off arena.
 There are items, treasure chests, and other environmental factors lying around to interact with as you seek to bludgeon your opponent to death.
-The controls are kept very simple; you can jump, have a punch or kick, and a grab attack.
+The controls are simple; you can jump, have a punch or kick, and a grab attack.
 Forget special moves as they don’t exist.
 Hell you can’t even block.
 Instead you are left to use the environment to dodge attacks or hide behind objects.
 Navigating is incredibly easy as the camera always keeps both characters in view at all times.
 The characters also dynamically adjust to their surroundings.

 With that in mind it is easier to focus on combat.
 Almost every object can be picked up and tossed and the game has a massive roster of guns, bazookas, and swords to play around with.
 Each battleground is about perfect in size.
 They are large enough you can gain some distance but small enough to force frequent confrontation.
 That confrontation is due to the game’s namesake.
 The power stones, once collected, transform you into a super hero alter ego.
 In this form your standard attacks are boosted for a while.
 But more importantly you have two power fusion attacks.
 These attacks are insanely overpowered but also differ per character.
 Using one also completely exhausts the power meter, sending the stones back into play.